-Camera Height - placement is very important, make sure it is as close to eye-level as possible.
+Camera Height - placement is very important, make sure it is as close to eve-level as possible.
 Otherwise, you might lose out to a baseball cap.

-With a good site plan you can make sure you don't have any blind spots (you can toy around with camera positions, and do a test recording to see that you are getting what you want).
+With a good site plan you can make sure you don't have any blind spots (you can toy around with camera positions, and do a test recording to see that you are getting what you want). nterior Lighting - interior lighting can balance bright from one direction (back lighting) by adding another light source from a different location (add a bank of lights).

-and sunlight).
-Adding more light from a different direction balances lighting, giving better camera clarity (if sunlight is shining through large windows you can tent windows or add screens Example: Artificial lighting (inside store) for cameras may be good in the morning, but by noon, the sun (through a doorway or window) can blow the entire frame out (add lighting to fill in for nterior Lighting - interior lighting can balance bright light from one direction (back lighting) by adding another light source from a different location (add a bank of lights).
+afternoon sunlight).
+Adding more light from a different direction balances lighting, giving better camera clarity (if sunlight is shining through large windows you can tent windows or add screens.
+Example: Artificial lighting (inside store) for cameras may be good in the morning, but by noon, the sun (through a doorway or window) can blow the entire frame out (add lighting to fill in for